Alabama lawmakers question parole board chair on low releases, lack of responsiveness

 Leigh Gwathney, the chairwoman of the three-person Board of Pardons and Paroles, appeared before the Legislative Prison Committee in a sometimes tense meeting to take lawmakers’ questions about the parole process.
 The meeting was marked by a series of terse exchanges as lawmakers accused Gwathney of not answering their questions.

-Alabama’s parole rate in Alabama has plummeted over recent years.
+Alabama’s parole rate has plummeted over recent years.
 The percentage of inmates being granted parole after their hearing fell from 53% in 2018 to a historic low of 8% last year.
 The rate rose back to about 20% this year but it continues to be well below the recommendations of state-created guidelines that suggest more inmates are worthy of release.

 State Sen. Clyde Chambliss, a Republican from Prattville, expressed frustration that the committee has not received information it requested in January from Gwathney about parole rates and the decision-making process.